GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 ---

 Note: This guide has been updated for the new installation process using Terraform.
-The Python installation script used in the previous version of this tutorial will no longer be supported.
-However, you can still find the old instalation procedure [here](https://github.com/GoogleCloudPlatform/community/blob/987cff06da9c17ff34765a9ce5aa48b3623d64d6/tutorials/private-forseti-with-scc-integration/index.md).
+The Python installation script used in the previous version of this tutorial is no longer supported.
+However, you can still find the old installation procedure [here](https://github.com/GoogleCloudPlatform/community/blob/987cff06da9c17ff34765a9ce5aa48b3623d64d6/tutorials/private-forseti-with-scc-integration/index.md).